SUNY Oswego

 Qualifications:

-• Desire to work with alcohol and drug programming
+• Desire to work with well-being programming

 • Must be a full time graduate student and matriculated in a graduate degree or certificate program